 - (a) The Board has developed a written position description for the chairman of the Board (see paragraph 1 (f) above) and for the chair of each board committee.
 The Board has adopted general terms describing the responsibilities of the chair of each board committee, namely those of presiding committee meetings, and overseeing the way in which the relevant board committee carries out its mandate.
 The chair of a board committee is required, following a meeting of such committee, to report to the Board at the next regularly scheduled meeting of the Board.
 The chair of each board committee is responsible for the management, the development and the effective performance of the committee.
 The chair of each board committee provides leadership and direction to the committee for all aspects of the committee's work and takes all reasonable measures to ensure such committee fulfils its responsibilities. - (b) The Board and the CEO have developed a written position description for the CEO.
-Pursuant to such position description, the CEO provides leadership of the Corporation and, subject to approved policies and direction by the Board, manages the business and affairs of the Corporation and oversees the execution of its strategic plan.
-In addition to managing the business and affairs of the Corporation, the CEO performs the following functions: - presents to the Board for approval a strategic plan for the Corporation including the strategies to achieve that plan, the risks and alternatives to these strategies and specific steps and performance indicators, which will enable the Board to evaluate progress on implementing such strategies; - 2. proposes to the Board for approval annual capital and operating plans to implement the Corporation's strategies together with key financial and other performance goals for the Corporation's activities and reports regularly to the Board on the progress against these goals; - 3. acts as the primary spokesperson for the Corporation to all its stakeholders;
+Pursuant to such position description, the CEO provides effective leadership and vision for the Corporation to grow value responsibly, in a profitable and sustainable manner and, subject to approved policies and direction by the Board, manages the business and affairs of the Corporation and oversees the execution of its strategic plan and annual plan.
+In addition to managing the business and affairs of the Corporation, the CEO shall have specific duties set out in the written position description and such other powers and duties as the Board may specify.
+The CEO has a responsibility to act in the best interests of the Corporation in accordance with applicable legislation and sound governance principles.